xiaotan437/pTSAfall2019/README.md

   - Once you solve the homework, you must write up your solutions on your own.
   - You must write down the names of any person with whom you discussed it.
 This will not affect your grade.
   - Do not consult other people's solutions from similar courses.
+  - Credit should be explicitly given for any code you use that you did not write yourselves.
   - Violations result in a zero score on that assignment, and a notice to the DGS.

-#### *Policies*
+#### *Late submission*
-Try to solve problems on your own first.
-If you get stuck, you can discuss homework questions with colleagues, but you need to write up the final solution individually.
-Credit should be explicitly given for any code you use that you did not write yourselves.Late submission penalties: 20% points off for each extra day of delay.
+Penalties: 20% points off assignment for each extra day of delay.